 Stay up to date

-The UK will leave the EU on 31 October.
+The UK is leaving the EU.
 The regulations on this page will change.

 Find out more about what will change for exporters of controlled goods if the UK leaves the EU without a deal.